FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ### ROP Analysis
 It's clear that the solution involves ROP chaining.
-However, using the ROP gadget tool, and searching for pop gadgets, there are very few at our disposal.
+However, using the ROP gadget tool, and searching for pop gadgets, we can see there are very few at our disposal.

 ![image](https://github.com/user-attachments/assets/bb408ec1-57cb-48d3-8df5-e29f7b90569b)

-By looking at main again, we can also see that we can control RSI by controlling RBP.
+However, by looking at main again, we can see that we can actually control RSI by controlling RBP.

 ![image](https://github.com/user-attachments/assets/325b8584-9ba0-46e8-a1a9-05fd7252f9d8)

 Specifically, `RSI = RBP - 0x20`.

-Additionally, we know that after the read syscall finishes, it inserts the number of bytes read into the `RAX` register.
+Additionally, we know that after the read syscall finishes, it inserts the number of bytes it read into the `RAX` register.

 So we effectively have control over `RSI`, `RDI`, and `RAX`.
 One might be inclined to perform an `execve("/bin/sh")` call, but noticeably, the `RDX` register gets set to `0x80`, and because this is not a valid place in memory,